franzhcs/FFCircularProgressView/README.md

 ## Android

-Are you using Android?
+Are you an Android developer and you love this progress view?
 No problem!
-A couple of folks ported this progress view to Android and you can get it [here](https://github.com/torryharris/TH-ProgressButton).
+A couple of folks ported it to Android OS and you can get it [here](https://github.com/torryharris/TH-ProgressButton).

 Thank you guys!